joc044/cse15l-lab-reports/LabReport4.md

 Keys pressed: `<Ctrl + r><g><i><t><space><c><l><o><n><e><enter>`

-The `git clone git@github.com:joc044/lab7.git` command was in the first line(lately) of the search history, so I directly press <enter> to access it.
+The `git clone git@github.com:joc044/lab7.git` command was in the first line(lately) of the search history, so I directly press `Enter` to access it.

 3) Clone successfully